 - The entire lock cylinder is turning when trying to lock/unlock a door

 - The latch is not properly aligned making it impossible to lock the door

 New Lock Installation

-Because most locksmith businesses also double as safe companies, a majority of locksmiths can also fix most any safe that needs to be serviced.
+Because most locksmith businesses also double as safe companies, a majority of locksmiths can also provide an array of safe services.
 If you have a digital safe that won’t open or lost the combination to your dial safe, you will need to contact your local safe and lock company.
-Their locksmiths have the tools and certification to work on most any safe.
-They can also securely bolt and anchor your safe to its current location, as well as move it to a new location.
+They can also securely bolt and anchor your safe to the floor, as well as move it to a new location.
+Locksmiths have the tools and certification to work on almost any safe.
 Call your local safe and lock company to get started today.